AhmedYasser-gu/Basic-Rust/README.md

 # Basic-Rust
-Full basic app using Rust , fetching newsapi data / displaying it in GUI
+ Very Simple app using Rust , fetching Newsapi data / displaying it in GUI

-Under work!!

 To build and run :